 Salpingo-oophoritis can occur after menarche, when the fallopian tubes become vascular.
 Symptoms include chronic pelvic pain and sterility or ectopic pregnancy due to tubal scarring.

 Symptoms are low-grade fever, unremitting headache, nausea, and drowsiness, which may progress to stupor and coma.
 Kernig and Brudzinski signs may be positive.
+Because the early signs are non-specific, it is important to consider the diagnosis early in any patient with known TB exposure, infection, or disease, including past TB, and in all persons with compatible symptoms from high TB-burden locations.
 Stages are

 1: Clear sensorium with abnormal CSF